Hmrinal/HTML_Basics/README.md

 ### Html can do:
 - Type of markup language
-- It encapsulates, or "marks up" data within HTML tags, which define the data and describe its purpose on the webpage.
+- It encapsulates, or `marks up` data within HTML tags, which define the data and describe its purpose on the webpage.
 - The Web Browser reads the HTML, that gives details about the parts like headings, paras, links, etc
 - Describes the data on web browser, and browser then displays the data accordingly.